Our Cocktails

 Fresh raspberries

 First published in The Savoy Cocktail Book (1930), Corpse Reviver No. 2 was originally intended as an invigorating hangover remedy.
-But don’t let the name fool you: this cocktail is all about refinement.
+But don’t let the name fool you: this cocktail is all about sophistication.
 Fresh citrus, subtle sweetness and a whisper of absinthe – a bold balance that only CATZ Dry Gin truly knows how to carry.

 Ingredients